rja907/Craigslist-clone/README.md

 20. Another private method called `listing_params` was made to make sure that only the specific data is passed through the parameters.
 21. We add code to save the form data and reditrect the users to the listing after clicking submit.
 22. Added code to the ListingsController to show the listings page on form submit and added a file for the view.
 As we submit the form, sqlite3 database also got updated.
+23. Ran `rails g migration add_category_subcategory_to_listings` so that it is possible to have fields for categories and subcategories in `create_listing` form.